 The faculty of Comparative Medicine provide a number of research and clinical services through the Section or through the Yale Animal Resources Center (YARC).

-AGS provides resources for creating genetically engineered mice, including gene targeting, transgenic mouse, and embryo cryopreservation services.
+YGEC provides resources for creating genetically engineered mice, including gene targeting, transgenic mouse, and embryo cryopreservation services.

 - Gene Targeting Service creates knockout and knockin mice using homologous recombination in ES cells.